anvil-works/saas-template/README.md

 ### Anvil

 If you're new here, welcome!
-[Anvil](/) is a platform for building full-stack web apps with nothing but Python.
+[Anvil](https://anvil.works/) is a platform for building full-stack web apps with nothing but Python.
 No need to wrestle with JS, HTML, CSS, Python, SQL and all their frameworks – just **build it all in Python**.

 You're going to need to know the basics of Anvil before using this template, so I'd recommend following our 10-minute intro tutorial.
 This should give you enough knowledge to begin using the SaaS template.

 ### SaaS Apps

-SaaS (Software as a Service) apps are
+A SaaS (Software as a Service) app is a cloud-based application accessed online, usually through a subscription.
+The provider manages infrastructure like hosting and computing resources, simplifying the experience for users.

+The key benefits of creating a SaaS app include:

+- Recurring Revenue: Reliable income from subscriptions.
+- Rapid Development: Quickly add features and fixes.
+- Accessibility: No installation; available anywhere online.
+- Data Insights: Gather and analyze user behavior.
+- Customer Retention: Build loyalty with updates and support.
+- Scalability: Easily grow with user demand.

 ### Why use this template?